khomah8/sysadmn/2read.md

   - https://www.diffen.com/difference/Mean_vs_Median {
   "... the difference between median and mean?
 This is an easy one: Mean is used to refer to arithmetic mean, one of the different types of mean.
 Mean and average are the same.
 They are synonyms, ..." -> https://www.payscale.com/compensation-today/2011/11/mean-vs-median
   }
-  - - discreet VS continuous SET OF DATA (?)
+    - discreet VS continuous SET OF DATA (?)
-  - - depends of field of usage these terms (measurements) }
+    - depends of field of usage these terms (measurements)
+    - depands of dataset size and itś other statistics values }
 - https://en.wikipedia.org/wiki/Information_silo
 -